DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Actions

-Adjust your Job’s Stage names to remove duplicates.
+Adjust your flow's stage names to remove duplicates.

 ---

-## File Reference Missing Required Parameter
+## File reference missing required parameter

 #### Summary

-Ensures that all File Stages must use variables for determining paths
+Ensures that all file stages must use variables for determining paths.

 #### Description